aws/aws-cdk/packages/@aws-cdk/aws-s3/README.md

 ### Enforcing SSL

-To require all requests use Secure Socket Layer (SSL):
+To force all requests to use Secure Socket Layer (SSL):

 ```ts
 const bucket = new s3.Bucket(this, 'Bucket', {
   enforceSSL: true,
 });
 ```

+If `enforceSSL` is undefined, the following defaults apply:

+* If the bucket is not configured as a static website, SSL enforcement is enabled by default
+* If the bucket is configured as a static website, SSL enforcement is disabled by default

 ## Sharing buckets between stacks